 When we think of the rainy season, we usually think about the summer.
 Or April.
-But one of Georgia’s rainiest months is actually February, with March also receiving a good deal of precipitation.
+But one of Georgia’s rainiest months is actually February.
 So, it seems like a good time to go over some tips for driving in the rain.
 Driving in the rain puts many people’s nerves on edge, but with these tips, you can take care and stay safe in the rain.

 1. Check your car before you depart.